YohannTisserand/CV/README.md

 <h2>Full Stack Developer</h2>

 <i>I am a Full-Stack Developer, focused on producing excellent code quality.
-My curiosity and will to learn new things led me to the tech universe.
+My curiosity and will to learn new things led me to the tech industry.
 Learned HTML / CSS / Python on my own a few years ago.
 I was looking for a high-quality school in order to work in that industry.
-I take great pride in helping improve people's lives, and I like to contemplate the direct benefits of my work for them.
-The Tech industry allows me to conciliate that need and my passion for solving daily problems/puzzles.</i>
+I take great pride in helping to improve people's lives, and I like to contemplate the direct benefits of my work for them.
+The Tech industry allows me to balance that need and my passion for solving daily problems/puzzles.</i>

 ***